 The Sub-Funds are not permitted to enter into "physical short sales".
-However, where disclosed in the Relevant Supplement, a Sub-Fund may use Derivatives to implement synthetic short positions.
-If the price of the instrument or market which the Sub-Fund has taken a short position on increases, then the Sub-Fund may incur a loss.
-These losses may be potentially unlimited as security prices could potentially rise infinitely, whereas the loss from investing in a long position cannot exceed the amount invested.
+However, where disclosed in the Relevant Supplement, a Sub-Fund may use Derivatives to implement synthetic short positions to, amongst others, achieve short exposure to a particular market or sector, or to adjust a Sub-Fund's overall credit, duration or currency.
+If the price of the underlying instrument or market which the Sub-Fund has taken a short position increases, then the Sub-Fund may incur a loss.
+These losses may be potentially unlimited as security prices could potentially rise infinitely, whereas the loss from a cash investment in the security cannot exceed the amount invested.
 In taking short positions through Derivatives (i.e. synthetic short selling), a Sub-Fund will be seeking the same financial reward, and will be exposed to the same market risks, as if it were entering into physical short sales.
 Taking short positions through Derivatives involves trading on margin and, accordingly, the leverage provided through margined positions involves greater risk than investments based on physical short sales.